impierce/ssi-agent/README.md

 optimization of each side independently.

 ### Event Sourcing
-Event Sourcing is a pattern where the state of an application is determined by a sequence of events.
-Each event represents a state change and is stored in an event store. **Events** represent immutable facts about the state changes in the application.
-The **Event Store** is a database that stores the events in the order they were applied.
-Therefore, it can be used to reconstruct the state of the application at any point in time.
-The added benefit of this is that this pattern provides a reliable audit log for tracking changes over time.
-It also supports querying the state of the system at different points in time.
+Event Sourcing is a pattern in which the application's state is determined by a sequence of events.
+Each event signifies a state change and is preserved in an event store.
+These **Events** serve as immutable facts about alterations in the application's state.
+The **Event Store**, functioning as a database, records events in the order of their occurrence.
+Consequently, it enables the reconstruction of the application's state at any given moment.
+This pattern not only ensures a dependable audit log for monitoring changes but also facilitates querying the system's state at various intervals.

 ```mermaid